AureaFUNSoft/SomniumRevise/README.md

 * 3D Editor: [Blender 3D](https://www.blender.org/)

 ## Contribution:
-Contribution is welcome.
+Contribution is welcome. <br />
-For code and assets contribution, please be aware that your contribution is made available for people to reuse even for commercial purpose.
+For code and assets contribution, please be aware that your contribution is made available for people to reuse even for commercial purpose. <br />
 All assets also open but be sure to see the License below, because we use third party tools to create some of the assets.

 ## Licenses:
+For more information please see the [License page](https://github.com/AureaFUNSoft/SomniumRevise/wiki/Licenses)

 ## Documents:
-For more information please see the WIKI
+For more information please see the [WIKI](https://github.com/AureaFUNSoft/SomniumRevise/wiki)